SerenityOS/serenity/Base/usr/share/man/man5/SystemServer.md

 section name is the service name and the keys inside the section are the options describing how to launch and manage this service.

+There are two types of services:
+* *system* - are run on boot by the main SystemServer process
+* *user* - are run when the user session is created, by `SystemServer --user` process spawned by LoginServer

+## Configuration files

+* `/etc/SystemServer.ini` - defines system services
+* `/etc/SystemServer.user.ini` - defines user services that are run for all users
+* `$HOME/.config/SystemServer.ini` - defines user services that are run for a specific user

 ## Options

 * `Executable` - an executable to spawn.
 If no explicit executable is specified, SystemServer assumes `/bin/{service name}` (for example, `/bin/WindowServer` for a service named `WindowServer`).